aedart/athenaeum/docs/README.md

 Athenaeum is a [mono repository](https://en.wikipedia.org/wiki/Monorepo); a collection of various packages.
 The majority are based on well known components, such as those offered by [Laravel](https://laravel.com/).
-A few of offered packages are:
+A few of the offered packages are:

 ### [Config](archive/current/config)